tbrowder/nwflug/NWF-Computer-Tech/computech16/my-presentations/src/background.md

 ## Background

-- I'm a recently-retired engineer with ManTech International Corporation (**<http://mantech.com>**)
+- I'm a recently-retired (2016-01-01) engineer with ManTech International Corporation (**<http://mantech.com>**)

-- I've been using Unix/Linux and FOSS professionally for over 22 years
+- I've been using Unix and GNU/Linux and FOSS professionally for over 22 years